RokoAB/WebAPI-backend/README.md

 Controller → Logic → Repository (+ Database)

-It can be easily adjusted for other purposes
+It can be easily adjusted for other purposes.